bennettslin/yearlings_bobtail_app/VOLUME_WORK.md

 * Behaves like a button.
 Light hover and bounce.
 * When clicked outside, it collapses
     * Other audio buttons reappear

-## Audio
-* Connect to audio volume
-    * Determine if default of 15 is best.

 ## Icons
 * Plan out designs